-The first step to cycle syncing, is cycle awareness.
+The first step to cyclic living, is cycle awareness.
 Tracking your monthly cycle can unlock patterns and help you predict and plan for any monthly variations in your health.
 By gaining insights into your cycle length, hormonal changes, and fertile window, you can better manage your reproductive health, plan for pregnancy, and monitor any irregularities.

 Reasons to track your period: